BukkitPE/BukkitPE/README.md

 #Can I extend BukkitPE to my own needs?

 sure you can!
-Check out [API Documentation](https://github.com/BukkitPE/Plugin-Documentation) to start making plugins to transform your server into something you never thought you'd be able to even do!
+Check out [Example Plugin](https://github.com/BukkitPE/ExamplePlugin) to start making plugins to transform your server into something you never thought you'd be able to even do!

 #Can I help out the team and contribute to BukkitPE?